SiaFoundation/encodegen/README.md

 ### Using flags
 - s Source file/dir path, can be a relative or absolute path
 - t Types to generate with all its dependencies (comma separated)
-- a Annotation tag used to read metadata (default: json)
 - o Output file (relative or absolute path)
-- p Pool to reuse object (using sync.Pool)

 Examples: